 - Your Name.
-Remember to add your first name to your profile.
-This is different to your username.
-This is the name that appears at the start of your profile description – I’ve circles below so you can see what I mean.
+Remember to add your first name to your profile page.
+This is different to your user name.
+This is the Instagram name that appears at the start of your profile description – I’ve circled it below so you can see what I mean.
 It’s really important to add your real name as followers will be reassured that you are a real person behind a real brand.
 It will help them get to know you.

 - Remove privacy barriers.
-Be careful when creating your profile that you set it to public, not private.
+Be careful when creating your profile that you set it to public, not a private account.
 Private means people have to request to follow you before they can see your Instagram page.
 You don’t want that if you are using Instagram as a marketing tool, so make sure it’s set to public.

-Your Instagram profile publicly reflects your brand.
+Like any social network, your Instagram profile publicly reflects your personal brand.
 Make sure you do it justice by ensuring that the tone, color scheme, design, and wording is all a perfect and accurate representation of who you are and your brand.
 Keep it consistent with other areas on the web your brand is at the forefront: your website, Facebook, Twitter, email.

 Profile name (username)

-Ideally, your username should be the same as your brand, or your website name.
-Avoid using random characters or numbers in an attempt to create a unique username.
+Ideally, your username should be the same as your brand’s business name, or your website name.
+Avoid using random characters or numbers in an attempt to create a unique Instagram username.
 Instead, come up with something that is easily recognisable, memorable and different.
 For example. thebellyfatbuster is better than weightloss634254.

 When you follow someone, they will get to see your account in their notification screen, so your username is the first thing you are going to see.
-For that reason, it’s always going to work in your favor if you can incorporate a relevant keyword into the username, so that people can instantly understand what you do even before they have clicked on your link.
-Other uesrnames that work well include ones that have an authoritative word in them such as “guru”, “expert” or “coach”.
-You can even benefit simply by putting “the” at the start, e.g. thebellyfatbuster is a far strongly, more authoritative name than just bellyfatbuster.
+For that reason, it’s always going to work in your favor if you can incorporate a relevant keyword into the username, so that daily users to your profile can instantly understand what you do even before they have clicked on your link.
+Other usernames that work well include ones that have an authoritative word in them such as “guru”, “expert” or “coach”.
+You can even benefit simply by putting “the” at the start for a unique username, e.g. thebellyfatbuster is a far strongly, more authoritative name than just bellyfatbuster.

 Before starting your account, do some brainstorming.
 And don’t forget to do some research on Instagram too; usernames have to be unique.

 Your profile picture should be either you or your logo.
 Remember that people are using Instagram on a very small screen so simplicity works best.
 A striking Instagram profile photo, authentic personal photo or bold company logo are likely to stand out better than a complex picture that contains words, taglines, or you in the distance.
 Similarly, group photos are too hard to see on a small screen.
 Remember that a good photo matters.

-At the time of writing, you get 150 characters for the description.
+At the time of writing, you get 150 characters for the description in your Instagram bio.
 Not much, so choose your words carefully.

 I am a weight loss expert >> boring